 About 2 percent of the people who play titles such as Zynga’s “Farmville” end up buying virtual goods, according to analysts.
 Online gamblers spend about $75 to $100 a month, according to Betable’s Griffin.

 The market is crucial for San Francisco-based Zynga, which is looking to wean itself from reliance on Facebook Inc. (FB:US)’s social-media website for revenue.

 Makers of social games are grappling with a 5 percent annual U.S. decline in game play, led by casual players, according to researcher NPD Group Inc. They are looking to offer cash prizes to revive consumer interest and boost profit.
 Partnerships with companies that are focused on gambling allow them to meet the licensing requirements in various countries where they would operate.

 Betable, whose investors include Greylock Partners, Yuri Milner of Digital Sky Technologies and Michael Arrington’s CrunchFund, handles the infrastructure, payment system, licenses, anti-fraud procedures and verification needed to prove whether a given consumer can legally play an online gambling game in a given location.
-The games can be played on a PC’s web browser, or on mobile devices running Google Inc. (GOOG)’s Android or Apple (AAPL)’s iOS.
+The games can be played on a PC’s web browser, or on mobile devices running Google Inc. (GOOG:US)’s Android or Apple (AAPL:US)’s iOS.